Breakdown maintenance, sometimes called run-to-failure maintenance, occurs when an asset completely breaks down and needs repair to resume operation.

 You can use that information to make sure you have quick and easy access to the part when the time comes, and that the tech responsible for replacement has all the information they need at their fingertips.

 Just as you plan for scheduled maintenance, you should also plan for run-to-failure maintenance.
 That plan includes who will be responsible for the work, what parts they need, and what tasks they need to do.
-The only difference between planned scheduled maintenance and planned breakdown maintenance should be your knowledge about when the maintenance is going to happen.
+The only difference between planned scheduled maintenance and planned breakdown maintenance should be your knowledge about when the breakdown maintenance is carried out.

 Do you use run-to-failure maintenance?
 Leave a comment or contact us.